steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-3-ASC-Security-Policy.md

     - ASC OpenSourceRelationalDatabasesProtection
     - ASC Default

-7. Click on **ASC Default** to edit assignment details
+7. Click on **ASC Default** to edit assignment details.
 8. As you can see, this is the same assignment page as presented in the previous section.
 Now exit.

 ### Exercise 3: Create resource exemption for a recommendation

 Resource exemption will allow increased granularity for you to fine-tune recommendations by providing the ability to exempt certain resources from evaluation.
 When working with a recommendation, you can create an exemption by clicking the ellipsis menu on the right side and then select create exemption.

 Note: Exemptions is a premium Azure policy capability that's offered for Microsoft Defender for Cloud customers with no additional cost.
 For other users, charges may apply in the future.